pyopensn.solver.DiscreteOrdinatesCurvilinearProblem

 - Parameters:

-If True, returns only the zeroth moment (scalar flux) field function for each group.
-The result is a flat list of field functions, one per group.
+only_scalar_flux (bool, default=True) – If True, returns only the zeroth moment (scalar flux) field function for each group.
+If False, returns all moment field functions for each group.

 - Returns: